sheetal59/Statistical-Analysis-of-Healthcare-Data/README.md

 # Statistical-Analysis-of-Healthcare-Data
 This project is dedicated to downloading, pre-preparing and making statistical analysis of ELISA tests and collected information about IgG and IgM, influenza vaccination, tuberculosis vaccination and previous diseases, blood group respondents have.
 In this project, I have used the methods of statistical analysis of data obtained via a people survey on the disease of COVID-19.
-The project consists of three stages:
+The project consists of three stages, they are:-
 <ul>
   <li>Data download from kaggle</li>
   <li>Data preparation and EDA</li>